shivamjadhav2000/fovuscdkapp/README.md

-# Lovus Project Readme Documentation
+# Fovus Project Readme Documentation
 ## Dependencies

   for this project i have used the following aws services:-